-You can be evicted and your assistance can be terminated for serious or repeated lease violations that are not related to domestic violence, dating violence, sexual assault, or stalkingstalking, or human trafficking committed against you.
-However, the PHA cannot hold tenants who have been victims of domestic violence, dating violence, sexual assault, or stalkingstalking, or human trafficking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, dating violence, sexual assault, or stalkingstalking, or human trafficking.
+You can be evicted and your assistance can be terminated for serious or repeated lease violations that are not related to domestic violence, dating violence, sexual assault,stalking, or human trafficking committed against you.
+However, the PHA cannot hold tenants who have been victims of domestic violence, dating violence, sexual assault,stalking, or human trafficking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, sexual assault,stalking, or human trafficking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, sexual assault,stalking, or human trafficking .